Avoid being hacked

 - Keep your computer and software up to date

-- Turn on automatic updates for all programmes.
+- Turn on automatic updates for all programs.
 Windows or MacOS and browsers are especially important.

-- Uninstall old versions and programmes you do not use.
+- Uninstall old versions and programs you do not use.

-- Installing an antivirus programme and a firewall and keeping them up to date is also important.
+- Installing an antivirus program and a firewall and keeping them up to date is also important.